Fun Things to do in Lightning Ridge

 We drove to Lightning Ridge from Moree

-The nearest town is Walgett, just under 80km away but there is not a lot there, the nearest big town is Dubbo 273km south.
+The nearest town is Walgett, just under 80km away but there is not a lot there, the nearest city is Dubbo 273km south.

 What is the population of Lightning Ridge?

-There are about 2600 permanent residents, although locals tell us there are probably a few hundred more who lay low.
+There are about 1950 permanent residents according to the 2021 Australian census, although locals tell us there are probably a few hundred more who lay low.
 This is a spot you can easily escape and go about your business with virtual anonymity.
-Added to the local population are the 80,000 or so visitors who drop by each year for an average stay of 2-3 days.
+Added to the population are the 80,000 or so visitors who drop by each year for an average stay of 2-3 days.

 Is Lightning Ridge worth visiting?